 I first completed the LiRF course and longed for more knowledge so went on to embark on the CiRF.
-I have since maintained an ongoing continued professional development to stay up to date with training methodology along with my current Physiotherapy degree programme which helps keep me at the forefront of the evidence base.
+I have since maintained an ongoing continued professional development to stay up to date with training methodology along with my current role as a Physiotherapist, which helps keep me at the forefront of the evidence base for training

 What do I love most about coaching?